coltongrainger/quamash/refcards/linear-algebra.md

 license: CC-2.5
 ---

-Note: These flashcards and the accompanying source code are licensed under a Creative Commons Attribution--NonCommercial--ShareAlike 2.5 License.
-I have forked them from https://www.math.utah.edu/~jasonu/flash-cards/.
+Note: These flashcards and the accompanying source are licensed under a Creative Commons Attribution--NonCommercial--ShareAlike 2.5 License.
+I have forked them from <https://www.math.utah.edu/~jasonu/flash-cards/>.
 The original author is Jason Underdown.
-The file is modified for compatibility with mnemosyne.
+I've modified his work for compatibility with mnemosyne.

 ## Algebra